Spirituality

 HON 410

-From the Biblical Judaean and Paran, to the exotic Arabian and Sahara, to the more familiar Sonoran and Mojave, the desert has long been regarded as a place of stark contrasts, crude survival, mystery, and transformation.
+From the Biblical landscapes of Judea and Paran, to the sweeping dunes of the Sahara and Arabian deserts, to the stark, more familiar beauty of the Sonoran and Mojave—the desert has long been regarded as a place of contrast, resilience, threshold, mystery, and transformation.